lamhq/tech-notes/pages/devops/aws/3-networking/api-gateway.md

 Amazon API Gateway is a fully managed service that allows you to easily publish, create, maintain, monitor, and secure your API.

-It allows you to put a safe "front door" on your application.
-Any scenarios involving accessing backend services privately, think of API Gateway.
+It allows you to access backend services privately.

 Integrates with Lambda functions, HTTP endpoints, and other AWS services.

-Support versioning of your API.
+Support API versioning.

 There're 3 types of options for us when creating an API using API Gateway.